xregistry/spec/core/spec.md

 will be slightly different (to exclude Resource level attributes).
 See the next sections for more information.

+Resource and "default" Version extension attributes would also appear as `xRegistry-` HTTP headers.

 ##### Serializing Resource Metadata

 Appending `$meta` to a Resource's URL path indicates a request to